-Domingos Silva is patent counsel in the Intellectual Property & Technology Practice who brings to clients extensive experience in the chemical, materials science, pharmaceutical, diagnostics, biotechnology, and biochemistry areas.
+Domingos Silva is a partner in the Intellectual Property Practice who brings to clients extensive experience in the chemical, materials science, pharmaceutical, diagnostics, biotechnology, and biochemistry areas.

 Domingos has a long professional history in the science field.
 After obtaining a Ph.D. in Organic Chemistry from Princeton and pursuing his post-doctorate fellowship work at MIT, Domingos embarked on a career as a research scientist for Incara Research Labs, and later as medicinal chemistry manager in the oncology and antibacterial programs for GlaxoSmithKline.
 As a medicinal chemist, Domingos co-authored 16 peer-reviewed publications, and was named as in inventor in 17 patent applications.
 At GlaxoSmithKline, he was a member of the development team for a novel kinase inhibitor, which was eventually approved by the FDA as an oral antitumor agent.